MicrosoftDocs/msteams-docs/msteams-platform/concepts/messaging-extensions.md

 ### Respond with a sign-in action

-To prompt an unauthenticated user to sign in, respond with a suggested action that includes the authentication URL.
+To prompt an unauthenticated user to sign in, respond with a suggested action of type `openUrl` that includes the authentication URL.

 #### Response example